ITT-25/assignment-08-replicating-team-lila/documentation.md

 # 1 Decision Process

+# 1.1 Paper Selection

 To find a suitable paper, we browsed the Journal Club forum in GRIPS and assessed which projects could realistically be completed within two weeks using the knowledge and hardware we had available.
 Ultimately, we chose *The Space Between the Notes: Adding Expressive Pitch Control to the Piano Keyboard* by McPherson et al [[1]](#references).
 This paper explores the addition of expressive pitch control such as pitch bends and vibratos to piano keyboards.
 McPherson et al. achieved this by adding capacitive touch sensors to the keys, allowing finger position and movement to modulate pitch.

-Considering the concepts we had learned in class, we felt confident that we could reconstruct the project using a computer vision-based approach.
+## 1.2 CV-Based Approach instead of Capacitive Sensors

+We wanted to have a minimal setup that can be used with minimal hardware requirements and a simple setup.
+Webcams and printed aruco markers are widely available and easy to set up, making them a good choice for our idea.

+We purposely chose to slightly alter the approach from the paper by using a CV-based method instead of capacitive sensors.
+This makes the application more accessible and combines several concepts learned during the ITT course.

 # 2 Apparatus